The aims of the Australasian Gene and Cell Therapy Society (AGCTS)

 At our 2014 Annual General Meeting, we unanimously voted for a name change to the Australasian Gene and Cell Therapy Society (AGCTS) to reflect the broader interests of our society members in cell biology, particularly the use of stem cells in delivering gene medicines.
 The name change of our Society was finalised in 2015, announced to our membership and associates via email.
 You are now looking at our new website www.agcts.org.au.

-At that meeting, the Executive Committee heard the membership load and clear.
+At that meeting, the Executive Committee heard the membership loud and clear.
 Stronger links must be forged with cell therapy and stem cell research community.
 To achieve this goal we have partnered with the Australasian Society for Stem Cell Research (ASSCR) to deliver what is shaping up to be an inspiring and exciting Scientific Program with an incredible line-up of international research leaders and clinicians 24th – 26th May 2017, UTS Aeriel Function Centre, Sydney.

 I would like to acknowledge the already enormous contribution of the Joint 10th AGCTS and ASSCR Conference Organising Committee who have volunteered their time to make this meeting a success.
 I’d like to individually thank our AGCTS VP Jim Vadolas, Treasurer Ann Simpson, Secretary Samantha Ginn, Exec Members Paul Gregorevic, Sharon Cunningham, Marguerite Evans-Galea, Ex-officio member Steve Wilton and ASSCR President Melissa Little, past-President Michael O’Connor, VP Ed Stanley, Treasurer Robyn Meech, Secretary Michael Morris, Exec Members Michael Doran, Margret Schuller, Helen Abud, Trish Barker.